Huy-DNA/multiarts/universal-construction/README.md

 ## The universality of consensus

-The problem of universal construction asks to devise a methodology to implement any wait-free concurrent objects that have a sequential specification using a universal read-modify-write instruction.
+The problem of universal construction asks to devise a methodology to implement any wait-free concurrent objects that have a deterministic sequential specification using a universal read-modify-write instruction.